Does Medicare Cover Home Health Care for Dementia?

 Medicare Covers Home Health for Dementia

-Dementia is a general loss of mental abilities, including thinking, reasoning, learning and understanding, that is severe enough to interfere with day-to-day activities.
+Dementia is a general loss of mental abilities, including thinking, reasoning, learning and understanding, that is severe enough to interfere with day-to-day activities and eventually will impact movement and ability to care for themselves.

-The most common cause of dementia is Alzheimer’s disease, accounting for as much as 80 percent of cases.
-It’s a slowly progressing form of dementia that eventually leads to severe impairment.
+The most common cause of dementia is Alzheimer’s disease, in as many as 80 percent of cases.
+1 It’s a slowly progressing form of dementia that eventually leads to severe impairment.

 Another 10 percent of dementia is caused by vascular dementia, relating to strokes or other issues with blood flow to the brain.
 Some patients may also have Lewy body disease, characterized by a build-up of abnormal protein deposits, or Lewy bodies, in the brain.